Skip to content

 1. LLP Incorporation Certificate

 This document verifies the legal existence of the LLP.
-It must be submitted as proof that the business is duly registered under the Limited Liability Partnership Act, 2008.
+You must submit the company incorporation certificate as proof that your business is registered under the Limited Liability Partnership Act, 2008.

 2. LLP Agreement